KyserClark/Hacking-Notes/Privilege Escalation/Windows.md

 ********************************************

-## Retrieve Credentials from Software: PuTTY
+## Retrieve Credentials from PuTTY

 Search under the following registry key for ProxyPassword:
 ```